 Since 2006, Building Homes for Heroes® has been at the forefront of making a significant difference in the lives of wounded American service members and their families.
 The organization gifts mortgage-free homes that meet the needs of the men and women who have selflessly served our country.
 These homes not only help to remove the family’s financial burden, they help to restore the individual’s freedom, and enable the veteran to lead a more independent and productive civilian life.

 Organizational efficiency and sound fiscal responsibility are of utmost importance at Building Homes for Heroes®; neither the CEO nor its board members are compensated for their duties.
 The organization strives to keep fundraising and administrative costs at a minimum, thus only a small percentage of funds are allocated to overhead costs.
-The organization aims to gift as many as 33 homes in 2019, equal to one home every 11 days.
+The organization aims to gift and modify 40 homes in 2021, equal to more than one home every 11 days.

-To further assist veterans, the organization has added programs, including financial planning services, family funding, and emergency support.
-Each home recipient is provided with a financial planning representative.
-This program is designed to provide the new, and sometimes first-time, homeowners with advice and guidance needed to maintain home expenses and to plan for a successful future.
+Each home recipient is provided a Certified Financial Planner® through a partnership with the National Association of Personal Financial Advisors (NAPFA).
+This benefit is designed to provide the new, and sometimes first-time, homeowners with a NAPFA financial planner who provides pro-bono financial advice and guidance necessary to maintain home expenses, pay property taxes and to plan for a successful future.